-PIN NAME DESCRIPTION 1 V {REF} Reference Output.
+PIN NAME DESCRIPTION 1 V{REF} Reference Output.
 Decouple to ground with a 0.1μF ceramic capacitor and a 2.2μF tantalum capacitor.
-2 +In Non-Inverting Input.
-3 -In Inverting Input.
-Connect to ground or to remote ground sense point.
-4 GND Ground.
-5 CONV Convert Input.
-Controls the sample/hold mode, start of conversion, start of serial data transfer, type of serial transfer, and power down mode.
+2 A {IN} ±2.5V Input 3 GND Ground 4 GND Ground 5 CONV Convert Input.
+Controls the sample/hold mode, start of conversion, start of serial data transfer, type of serial transfer, and power-down mode.
 See the Digital Interface section for more information.
 6 DATA Serial Data Output.
 The 12-bit conversion result is serially transmitted most significant bit first with each bit valid on the rising edge of CLK.
 By properly controlling the CONV input, it is possibly to have the data transmitted least significant bit first.
 See the Digital Interface section for more information.
 7 CLK Clock Input.
 Synchronizes the serial data transfer and determines conversion speed.
 8 +V {CC} Power Supply.
 Decouple to ground with a $0.1\mu F$ ceramic capacitor and a $10\mu F$ tantalum capacitor.